cannlytics/cannlytics-website/cannlytics_docs/static/cannlytics_docs/docs/website/development.md

 ## Style

 Style distinguishes one site from another.
 You are free and encouraged to modify the style to create a site that is uniquely yours.
-See [style.md](style.md) for a guide on the personal website's style.
+See the [style guide](../style) for a guide on the personal website's style.

 ## Email

 If you are sending email with Gmail, then you can follow these steps.

-- Navigate to [Gmail](mail.google.com), click your profile, and click manage your google account.
+- Navigate to [Gmail](https://mail.google.com), click your profile, and click manage your google account.
 - Navigate to the [security tab](https://myaccount.google.com/security).
 - Enable 2-step verification and then click on App passwords.
 - Select Mail for app and enter a custom name for device.